rayolsen/Therm-Coaster/README.md

 And a thermresistor will sense the temp, obviously.

-The end game is to dip the board in resin to waterproof and protect the board making into an actual coaster
+The end game is to dip the board in resin to waterproof and protect the board making into an actual coaster The bottom side of the board will have the battery holder and pads to program the Attiny85.
+I plan on leaving a recess in the epoxy to allow battery access.
+I may make a recess for the pads for debugging,  but i plan to work out the code and kinks before putting it in resin

 ---
 This is intended to be an Entry for the [HackaDay Coin Cell Challenge](https://hackaday.io/contest/28283-coin-cell-challenge)